Do Go On - 369 - The Night Witches

 And you never forget, even if you've never learned.

-Yeah, I guess they've gone from broom sounds.
+And, yeah, I guess they've gone from broom sounds.

 I'm not sure.

-It feels like maybe it definitely was the Germans being pejorative
+it definitely was the Germans being pejorative

 when they're calling them Night Witches.

-But apparently the pilots of the 588th quickly took it on with pride.
+But apparently the pilots of the 58th quickly took it on with pride.

 Yeah, nice.

-They're like, yeah, we're Night Witches.
+They're like, yeah, we're night witches.

 I love that.